ManneN1/BigDebuffs-WotLK/README.md

 # BigDebuffs

-BigDebuffs is an _extremely lightweight_ addon which repaces unit frame portraits with auras, stances and interrupts when present.
+BigDebuffs is an _extremely lightweight_ addon which replaces unit frame portraits with auras, stances and interrupts whenever present.

 The addon menu can be accessed by typing /bd or /bigdebuffs.